ashawkey/note/writings/examples.md

 * Along the line of research that <combines A and B>, ...
 * Could ... ?
 Prior work is encouraging.
 [OpenAI CLIP]
 * ... is one of the central tasks in 3D computer vision with many applications.
 For example, ...
+* ... is a fundamental problem in computer vision and computer graphics.
+* ... has recently become a highly promising alternative to classical xxx approaches due to its ...
 * The ability to ... is a long-standing goal of computer vision and graphics.
 * ... is a core element in diverse fields of research, including ....
 * We study alternative ways for ... to improve ... beyond ...
 * The benefits from the ... scheme lie in two-fold.
 On the one hand, ...
 On the other hand, ....
+* by ..., we make it possible to ..., and thus have the best of both worlds, i.e., ... and ....
 *